 DARZALEX FASPRO in Combination with Bortezomib, Cyclophosphamide, and Dexamethasone for AL Amyloidosis

-ANDROMEDA (AMY3001; clinicaltrials.gov identifier: NCT03201965) is an ongoing, phase 3, randomized, open-label, active-controlled, multicenter study evaluating the efficacy and safety of DARZALEX FASPRO in combination with bortezomib, cyclophosphamide and dexamethasone (VCd) compared with VCd in newly diagnosed patients with systemic AL amyloidosis.23
+ANDROMEDA (AMY3001; NCT03201965) is a phase 3, randomized, open-label, active-controlled, multicenter study evaluating the efficacy and safety of DARZALEX FASPRO in combination with bortezomib, cyclophosphamide and dexamethasone (D-VCd) compared with bortezomib, cyclophosphamide, and dexamethasone (VCd) in newly diagnosed patients with systemic AL amyloidosis.23

 Results